AlvaroCori/SIS_INTEL_PRACTICA_6/README.md

 The speakers is a class that contain all variables or speakers of the event, also have all the domains or the horary of all speech of the event.
 The domains in the speakers are different than the domains of every speaker.
 Each domain of a speaker can be in domains of the speakers but Each domain of speakers don’t always be in the domains of a singulary speaker.
 The assigneds are an array of Booleans that mark if the domain was assigned.
 The domains and the assigneds mark if all the programation of the event is consistency.
 Exist three forms to mark an assigned domain in speakers.

 1. There is no speaker who can at that time of day.
+(In the grafic Assignation of the calendar during the execution of the algorithm the red stars).
 2. The domain was assigned an one speaker and is consistency.
+(In the grafic Assignation of the calendar during the execution of the algorithm the name of speakers).
 3. A speaker can give a speech in that domain but is not consistent with other schedules or speakers.
+(In the grafic Assignation of the calendar during the execution of the algorithm the blue star).

 We apply a backtrack solution using: